 - Essay opportunity 1: Ancient conceptions of politics.
-Due date: Friday August 17 2012 at midnight, via the appropriate link on Blackboard.
+Due date: Friday 12 April at midnight, via the appropriate link on Blackboard.
 Topics are listed there. - Essay opportunity 2: Just war in Medieval political theory.
-Due date: Friday 24 August at midnight, via the appropriate link on Blackboard.
-Topics are listed there.
-Note that you must complete at least one essay before the midterm break, so you must complete an essay for this topic or the previous one! - Essay opportunity 3: New conceptions of politics.
-Due date: Friday 14 September at midnight, via the appropriate link on Blackboard.
+Due date: Friday 19 April at midnight, via the appropriate link on Blackboard.
+Topics are listed there. - Essay opportunity 3: New conceptions of politics.
+Due date: Friday 3 May at midnight, via the appropriate link on Blackboard.
 Topics are listed there. - Essay opportunity 4: The state of nature.
-Due date: Friday 28 September at midnight, via the appropriate link on Blackboard.
-Topics are listed there.

-• Essay opportunity 5: Democracy and Intervention and Perpetual Peace.
-Due date: Friday 19 October at midnight, via the appropriate link on Blackboard.
+Due date: Friday 17 May at midnight, via the appropriate link on Blackboard.
+Topics are listed there. - Essay opportunity 5: Democracy, Intervention and Progress.
+Due date: Friday 7 June at midnight, via the appropriate link on Blackboard.
 Topics are listed there.